Kenneth-joseph/password-locker/readme.md

 Copyright (c) 2019 Kenneth Ochieng Joseph

-Permission is hereby granted me Kenneth Ochieng Joseph the deveeloper of this site, free of charge, to any person obtaining a copy of this software and associated documentation files (the "MY PORTFOLIO"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell
+Permission is hereby granted me Kenneth Ochieng Joseph the developer of this site, free of charge, to any person obtaining a copy of this software and associated documentation files (the "MY PORTFOLIO"), to deal in the Software without restriction, including without limitation the rights to use, copy, modify, merge, publish, distribute, sublicense, and/or sell